Bifidobacterium bifidum: Structure and characteristics

 B. bifidum is a Gram-positive, anaerobic bacterium that is neither motile nor spore-forming.
 The bacterium is rod-shaped and can be found living in clusters, pairs, or even independently.
 The majority of the population of B. bifidum is found in the colon, lower small intestine, breast milk, and often in the vagina.

+B. bifidum (along with B. longum and B. breve) dominates in breastfed infants.
+With age, this composition alters in favor of other bifidobacteria species, and the total bifidobacteria population declines to lower but relatively stable levels.

 B. bifidum is an essential bacteria found in the human intestine.
-When it is low or absent all together in the human intestine, it is an indication of being in an unhealthy state.
+When it is low or altogether absent in the human intestine, it is an indication of being in an unhealthy state.
 Intestinal flora can be improved if someone takes oral B. bifidum.
 Also, oral B. bifidum is used for other things such as therapy for enteric and hepatic disorders, for activating the immune response, and for preventing some cancers.

-B. bifidum decreases as people age.
-As B. bifidum decreases, other gut bacteria such as Lactobacilli, Enterococci, Enterobacteria and Clostridia increase.
-All of these increase an older adults risk for cancer and decrease the ability for their liver to function adequately and efficiently.